 Alex Cabagnot downplayed the heated moment he had with Terrence Romeo early in the opening match of Converge’s eventual loss to San Miguel in Game 1 of their PBA Season 49 Governors’ Cup quarterfinal clash on Thursday night.

-The 41-year-old understands how competitive the former three-time scoring champion could get after having shared success together with the Beermen some years ago, and that’s exactly why he isn’t making a big deal out of it.
+The 41-year-old understands how competitive the former three-time scoring champion can get after having shared success together with the Beermen some years ago, and that’s exactly why he isn’t making a big deal out of it.

 “Terrence is a competitor,” he offered moments after their 102-95 defeat at the Ninoy Aquino Stadium.
-“And I’m also a competitor, too.”
+“And I’m also a competitor, too.

-“So even though we have some history together–playing together, being on the same team winning championships, we also wanna compete.”
+“So even though we have some history together â playing together, being on the same team winning championships â we also wanna compete.”

-Play was stopped at the 1:03-mark of the first when Romeo appeared to have hit Cabagnot at the back of his head as he aggressively defended the latter.
+Play stopped at the 1:03-mark of the first when Romeo appeared to have hit Cabagnot at the back of his head as he aggressively defended the latter.

 That happened shortly after Romeo nailed a four-pointer against Cabagnot on the other end.
 The former was then seen on camera saying something to his senior, eventually leading to the referee blowing his whistle.